Dr Natasha Layton

 - Hawthorn campus

-Natasha Layton is an occupational therapist practicing, researching and teaching in the areas of assistive technology (AT), disability, and outcomes.
+Dr Natasha Layton is an occupational therapist practicing, researching and teaching in the areas of assistive technology (AT), disability, and outcomes.
 Her PhD study concerned the costs and outcomes of assistive technology solutions.
-Specialising in mixed methods and inclusive research approaches, she is particularly interested in the nexus between research, policy and practice.
-Over the last decade she has worked on research grants worth almost $400,000, and published 30 peer reviewed publications including six book chapters, several written with consumers.Awards include:
+Specialising in mixed methods and inclusive research approaches, she focusses on the nexus between research, policy and practice.
+Over the last decade she has worked on research grants worth almost $400,000, and published 30 peer reviewed publications including six book chapters, several written with consumers.

-- Sylvia Docker Lectureship & Award for Professional Excellence (Occupational Therapy Australia) 2013
+- 2013, National, Sylvia Docker Lectureship and Award for Professional Excellence, Occupational Therapy Australia

-- Yungaburra Foundation Award for Leadership in Disability 2011
+- 2011, National, Yungaburra Foundation Award for Leadership in Disability, Yungaburra Foundation